 After arriving at Honolulu International Airport we hopped in a Jeep Wrangler to drive approximately 30 minutes to the town of Ko'Olina.
 As we approached you could see a handful of resorts lined up along the ocean's edge.
 Aulani stuck out as the most beautiful and unique looking.
 We pulled up to an understated entry sign that led us up a drive lined with tropical plants to the main lobby doors.
 We were immediately greeted by a handful of cast members who were very welcoming.
-Julie was given a floral lei and Andrew a kakui nut lei.
+Julie was given a fresh floral lei and Andrew a kakui nut lei.
 We were also offered citrus infused water as the car was unloaded by bell services.

 TIP #1: PARKING